-SPE 4454 Internship Seminar in Collaborative Teacher K-6 (3)
+SPE 4454 Internship Seminar (3)

-This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels and those of personal interest.
-The scope of the course ranges from juvenile law, classroom management, and professionalism to professional development for teachers and other course topics.
-Prerequisite: Admission to TEP.
-Co-requisite: SPE Internship.
+This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels, and those of personal interest.
+The scope of the course ranges from juvenile law, classroom management, professionalism, professional development for teachers, and other course topics.
+Prerequisites: SPE 4465 and Admission to TEP.